 ' Password for enabling the PmRtManager.exe termination

 ' path to the folder with LOG file.
 If not set, then the LOG file will be created in the same location as the PmRtManager.exe program.

-' Definition of port where the PmRtManager functionality can be monitored via HTTP.
+' Sets port where the PmRtManager functionality can be monitored via HTTP.
 If not set, then the port 81 is used.

 ' Name of the 1st watched program